nvtidm/dvtalk.github.io/_posts/x_myrandoms/systemverilog_randoms/2021-03-20-systemverilog-macros.md

 ---
 ## Examples

-// Assertion to compare SIGNAL value with EXP_VALUE
+Assertion to compare SIGNAL value with EXP_VALUE.
-// Provide clock in CLK, enable/reset signal in ENA.
+Provide clock in CLK, enable/reset signal in ENA.
 ENA default is 0(inactive).
-// Use EXT_ERROR_CMD to add addtional statement when assertion fail, leave it blank if no use.
+Use EXT_ERROR_CMD to add addtional statement when assertion fail, leave it blank if no use.
+{% highlight verilog %}
 `define assertion_signal_check(SIGNAL, EXP_VALUE, CLK, ENA=0, EXT_ERROR_CMD) \
    property check_``SIGNAL``_p; \
       @(posedge CLK ) \